codership/documentation/galeracluster/source/architecture.rst

 ---------------------------
 .. _`galera-replication-plugin`:

-The Galera Replication Plugin implements the wsrep API.
-It operates as the wsrep provider.
+The :term:`Galera Replication Plugin` implements the :term:`wsrep API`.
+It operates as the wsrep Provider.

 From a more technical perspective, the Galera Replication Plugin consists of the following components: